 - Administration console

 - CrashPlan apps for Windows, OS X, and Linux (version 4.4)

 The Code42 platform now supports user profile backup and integration with Microsoft's User State Migration Tool (USMT).
 User profile backup makes it easy to use CrashPlan to migrate system settings and application data to a new or upgraded user device.

 - Corrects issue for users without web restore permissions in which an organization's web restore quota was incorrectly applied to push restores.

 - Email notifications about user licenses nearing expiration now direct administrators to view licensing details in the administration console.

-- Improves registration message for new CrashPlan PRO users.
+- Improves registration message for new CrashPlan for Small Business users.

 - Changes branding for enterprise customers from "CrashPlan PROe" to "Code42 CrashPlan."